Learning and Teaching Strategy for 2014-2017.

 The Library continues to provide an exceptional service, as indicated by the comments received through our student surveys.
 The London Knowledge Lab and its pioneering work with digital technologies provides an important resource for all staff who are actively encouraged to take up the services offered by the team there.

 These are some of the ways in which learning and teaching is being advanced and enhanced at the Institute.
-If you have suggestions on how this can be further achieved, contact Mary Stiasny, Pro-Director: Learning and International to discuss how your ideas can be taken forward.
+If you have suggestions on how this can be further achieved, contact Professor Norbert Pachler, Pro-Director: Teaching, Quality and Learning Innovation to discuss how your ideas can be taken forward.